 The following year Jefferson attended the second Continental Congress, where his reputation as a writer – along with his burgeoning friendship with John Adams – saw him handed responsibility for drafting the Declaration of Independence.
-IN terms of ideas, Jefferson’s draft contained little or nothing of his own invention – however the Virginian’s eloquent turn of phrase, along with his familiarity with dozens of similar documents drafted in 1774-75, enabled him to produce a poetic synthesis of American revolutionary ideas.
+In terms of ideas, Jefferson’s draft contained little of his own invention – but the Virginian’s eloquent turn of phrase, along with his familiarity with dozens of similar documents drafted in 1774-75, enabled him to produce a poetic synthesis of American revolutionary ideas.
 Jefferson returned to Virginian politics shortly after, serving as a legislator and, in 1779, succeeding Patrick Henry as state governor.

 In 1783 Jefferson returned to national politics, sitting in the Confederation Congress.
 Two years later he was appointed the de facto ambassador to France, where he remained for four years.
 His overseas service kept Jefferson at arm’s length from the drafting and ratification of the new constitution, however, he corresponded on the subject regularly with those involved, expressing caution and then lukewarm acceptance of the constitution.
 On his return to America Jefferson served as Washington’s secretary of state, John Adams’ vice president and, from 1801, president of the United States.
 He remains one of the most complex and enigmatic of the ‘Founding Fathers’, but also one of the most respected.